 “This Is Not Care.
 This Is Cruelty.” — Joyce

-Joyce has said openly:
+Joyce has said openly:-

-“This is elder abuse hidden behind Power of Attorney.
+I believe I this is elder abuse hidden behind Power of Attorney.

 My mother was taken from her home, taken from me, and taken from everyone she loves.